In This Article

 Yes, we realize the sticker shock for this trio is rather stunning, but considering the brand's potency (it's a line Queller recommended to us if you're dead set on riding the polypeptide wave), it just might be worth it.
 Each product (a treatment, serum, and eye therapy) is formulated with Dr. Perricone's proprietary neuropeptides and promises advanced benefits like improved elasticity and brightness, and a decrease in lines and wrinkles.

-Another recommendation from Victoria with a very loyal fan base in both the United States and Australia (the brand's birthplace), this luxe mist from Grown Alchemist is enriched with heavy-hitting peptides, hyaluronic acid, and antioxidants and helps to calm the skin while simultaneously plumping it for an ultra-youthful glow.
+Another recommendation from Victoria with a very loyal fan base in both the United States and Australia (the brand's birthplace), is this luxe mist from Grown Alchemist, enriched with heavy-hitting peptides, hyaluronic acid, and antioxidants and helps to calm the skin while simultaneously plumping it for an ultra-youthful glow.
 In other words, it's the perfect mid-afternoon pick-me-up.

 All in all, there definitely still needs to be more research regarding the efficacy of polypeptides in skincare.
-However, if you shop and apply strategically, your skin's future may just be brighter.
-Have you tried peptides in your skincare regimen?
-We'd love to hear your thoughts and experiences!
+However, if you shop and apply strategically, your skin's future may just be brighter—literally.